FF-GardenFn/anthropic-model-exploration/06_Research_Projects/06.3_Emergent_Welfare_In_Agents/06.3.1_Theory/project3_emergent_welfare.md

 ---

-*This project addresses the critical gap in long-context safety evaluation, using the AC Circuit Discovery framework to monitor welfare in realistic extended interactions and develop targeted interventions that preserve both safety and utility.*
+*This project could potentially addresses the critical gap in long-context safety evaluation, using the AC Circuit Discovery framework to monitor welfare in realistic extended interactions and develop targeted interventions that preserve both safety and utility.*

 [^common]: See ../../../04_Math_foundations/04.1_RKHS_Mathematical_Foundations.md (Section: "RKHS and Attestation Fundamentals").